-c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa.

-d) The requirements of the Single European Code are adhered to as set out in Directions 002/2018.
+- c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa. - d) The requirements of the Single European Code are adhered to as set out in Directions 001/2021 (Northern Ireland only).